We travel to find the site of the notorious and elusive rebel camp called “Zogoda”.

 The road passes through coffee and cocoa farms.

 At Gbandawo there was a police checkpoint and the friendly crowd that gathered gave us directions to the location of the former camp.
 People told us that, as the rebels moved into the area, virtually the entire population left for other places including refugee centers.
-The rebels deployed troops along the road and stole anything the people left behind, including “zinc” metal roofing, to build the camp.
+The rebels deployed troops along the road and stole anything left behind, including “zinc” metal roofing which they used to build the camp.
 These roads must have been very dangerous during the war.

 After passing through two more towns, Sendehun and Sendumei, we came to a fork in the road.
 To the right is the main road that continues to Potoru and the south of the country.
 The smaller road on the left leads to our destination.